Meeting forums and minutes

 Advisory Board

-The Advisory Board at Aarhus University, Health, was established in 2012 and comprises external members with various areas of expertise and interests in the fields of health sciences research, teaching, talent development and knowledge transfer.
+The Advisory Board at Aarhus University, Health Sciences, was established in 2012 and comprises external members with various areas of expertise and interests in the fields of health sciences research, teaching, talent development and knowledge transfer.

-The Advisory Board counsels the Dean and the other members of the management team at Health on issues such as the strategy and development of the faculty.
+The Advisory Board counsels the Dean and the other members of the management team at the Faculty of Health Sciences on issues such as the strategy and development of the faculty.
 In this way, it contributes to ongoing quality assurance of the activities carried out at the faculty.

 The Advisory Board meets once every two years.